elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Instead, we will carry out a normalization-on-read process, as described above, when the rule to be exported is read from ES, and before writing the rule's fields to the `ndjson` file.
 This means that the rule will actually be exported with the updated schema.

-This normalization will take place within the `internalRuleToAPIResponse` method, which internally calls the `normalizePrebuiltSchemaOnRuleRead`, as described in the [Normalization on read](#normalization-on-read) section.
+This normalization will take place within the `internalRuleToAPIResponse` method, which internally calls the `normalizeRuleSourceSchemaOnRuleRead`, as described in the [Normalization on read](#normalization-on-read) section.

 There are two helper functions used for exporting: